im-Amitto/WhatsappAdvance/README.md

 Note : Every method is well documented in file itself

-### How we are using methods from whatsapp.js

-- We can simply call the function using executequery method of selenium-webdriver

 ### How whatsapp.js id getting injected

 - It wait's for the qr page to disappear
-- The script is injected in the headless browser using selenium-webdriver once user is logged in
+- The script is injected in the puppeteer once user is logged in
-- If the injection turned out to be insuccessfull then it reploads the page and reattempt so we can we sure that the operation won't fail
+- If the injection turned out to be insuccessfull then it reloads the page and re-attempt so we can we sure that the operation won't fail

 ## Author